JordanDaudu/Dungeons_And_Dragons/README.md

 ## 🌟 Key Features

 - 🎮 **Up to 4-Player Local Co-op** – Team up and explore a grid-based world together.
-- 🛡️ **Character Creation** – Choose a name and class: Warrior, Mage, or Archer.
+- 🛡️ **Flexible Character Creation** – Choose a name and class Customize your Warrior, Archer, or Mage’s stats with a unique attributes and abilities before starting your quest.
 - 🗺️ **Customizable Grid** – Start with a grid size of at least 10x10.
 - ⚔️ **Turn-Based Combat** – Strategically move, attack, or interact each turn.
 - 💥️ **Magic and physical attacks** – Each character class uses distinct attack types with hit chance and evade mechanics